+A camera and software that allow the robot to read the student's reactions ensures a good communication flow between human and machine.
 Cognitive assessment in the palm of your hand.
 AI robot that learns new words in real-time tells human creators it will keep them in a “people zoo” Androids are being developed that have an uncanny resemblance to people.

 In 2013, we reported that robot handjobs would be our future.
 Your computer might know you even better than your friends do.
 New research has found that computers can "judge" personality traits far more precisely than previously thought.

 The study found that it is possible for computers to draw inferences about a person as accurately as their spouse can.
 Even then, the judgements were based only on Facebook "likes. " Jointly run between Stanford University and the University of Cambridge, the study sought to find out how a computer's answers to questions about an individual would compare to those of their friends and family.
 A total of 86,220 volunteers provided answers to questions about themselves regarding the five basic personality dimensions of openness, conscientiousness, extraversion, agreeableness and neuroticism.
 A standard, 100-item long personality questionnaire was used to gather the data.
 Friends and family of each volunteer were then asked to provide their judgement of the individual's personality based on their existing knowledge of the person, via a 10-item questionnaire.